 The blogs for her classes are the following:

-teaches the Twentieth-Century Novel, Nonfiction Writing, History as Fiction, and the Short Story classes to juniors and seniors.
+Matt Mitchell (mtmitch) teaches Language and Literature 2 (Freshman English), African American Literature (Junior/Senior), and History as Fiction (Junior/Senior).
 He earned his B.A. in English at Rutgers University in 1994 and his M.A. in English at the University of Illinois in 1997.
-He also teaches courses on the Coming-of-Age Novel and African American Literature.
-He is the recipient of the 2016 Ella Leppert Award.
-His current class blogs are: www.mitchell-goodbyetwentiethcentury.blogspot.com and www.nonfiction2017.blogspot.com.
+His current class blogs are: languageandliterature2.blogspot.com and aalitfall2019.blogspot.com.

-teaches Subfreshman English along with Gender Studies and Non-Fiction Writing.
-She earned her B.A. at the University of Illinois at Springfield and her M.A. at Eastern Illinois University.
+Kathleen Rodems (krodems) teaches Subfreshman English, Gender Studies, Social Justice, and Nonfiction Writing.
+She earned her B.A. in English from the University of Illinois at Springfield and her M.A. in English from Eastern Illinois University.